industrydirect/TheIndustryDirect/README.md

-# _website
-This is a website instance for TheIndustryDirect
+This Git Hub Project is a website instance for TheIndustryDirect.com

-The website servers as the communications channel for us and what we are trying to achieve.
+The website serves as the communications channel for us and what we are trying to achieve.
+What is that exactly?
+We do not know.